rwpeterson/tagger/tagtools/README.md

 standard output (the `> mydata.tags.zst` directs output to this file instead of the terminal).

+Note that on Windows, you must use `-o` to specify the output file (rather than use stdout), e.g. `txt2tags mydata.txt -o mydata.tags.zst`, because due to a stdlib limitation, Rust cannot emit non-UTF8 bytes to standard output on Windows platforms.

 ### "I want to read your binary tags format, but I refuse to use your code"

 You can use the [`capnp`][cpt] program to decode the binary to a human-readable format: